nmerget/gott/README.md

 ![Open script](docs/open-script.png)

-But we use a compiled `.jsx` file for our scripts.
+But we use a compiled `.mjs` file for our scripts.
-`.tsx` files can't be open in the editor.
+`.ts` files can't be open in the editor.

 So we need a workaround for this issue: